robcarver17/pysystemtrade/README.md

 ```
 git clone https://github.com/robcarver17/pysystemtrade.git
+#
+# then one of:
+#
 python3 setup.py install # normal
 python3 setup.py develop # required if using ipython so sessions can see files inside subdirectories which would otherwise be inaccessible.
+python3 setup.py install --user # avoids use of sudo
 ```